15five/scim2-filter-parser/README.rst

         LEFT JOIN schemas ON schemas.user_id = users.id
         WHERE ((emails.type = work) AND (emails.value LIKE %@example.com%)) OR ((ims.type = xmpp) AND (ims.value LIKE %@foo.com%));

 Please note that SFP does not build SQL queries with parameters pre-injected.
 That would create a SQL injection attack vulnerability.
-Instead a ``Query`` object is created and can be forced to display itself as seen above by ``print`` ing the query object.
+Instead a ``SQLQuery`` object is created and can be forced to display itself as seen above by ``print`` ing the query object.